 Shallow draft should not be confused with shoal draft which is a completely different thing.

-A bass boat is a shallow draft boat.
+A flat bottom boat is a shallow draft boat.

 The difference between running draft and floating draft